Last updated on July 31st, 2022 at 10:51 am

 - Metabolic Syndrome

-Research is showing that plastic containers, mostly those used to hold liquids and foods, are leeching Bisphenol into the foods and liquids they are holding.
-Heating food and liquids with these plastics is shown to increase the leeching of this contaminate.
-It has also been proven that BPA leeches into liquids from metal can linings (such as prepared baby formula) Bottom line: It’s icky and if you don’t want to chance it on your precious kids, there are ways to avoid it.
+Research shows that plastic containers, mostly those used to hold liquids and foods, are leeching Bisphenol into the foods and liquids they hold.
+Heating food and liquids with these plastics are shown to increase the leaching of this contamination.
+It has also been proven that BPA leaches into liquids from metal can linings (such as prepared baby formula) Bottom line: It’s icky, and if you don’t want to chance it on your precious kids, there are ways to avoid it.

 The United States passed a Federal law in 2012 banning BPA from baby bottles and sippy cups.
 BUT keep in mind that does not include things products like baby teethers.
 When purchasing baby bottles and sippy cups use reputable companies that follow the law.

 List of States With Laws Protecting Consumers from BPA exposures

 Currently, only 16 states have laws in place to help protect consumers from BPA.
 Some laws are newer, and others are adapted policies.
 Read the specific laws for your state; many laws are vague and only cover a small range of products.
 I urge you to use Safer States to learn more about what your state is doing.
 Also, as mentioned above, the Federal government banned BPA from baby bottles and sippy cups.

 What if my item has no recycling code on it?

 Welcome to our hell!
 There is no way of knowing unless you Call the company the product is made by and ask them what kind of plastic it is.
 We wish it were easier than that, believe us.